Felder House, Inc

 My Protégé, Tiarra Dorsey, a Graduate of the Felder House, Inc. who was only 2 years old when she modeled down the runway like a pro 15yrs ago at the inner Harbor.
 She became very interested in fashion shows and giving the opportunity to show off her modeling skills in an International Prince & Princess Pageant in 2007 in Connecticut where she won 1st runner up over hundreds of contestants.
 I coached her on how to present herself as a young lady preparing her to travel abroad.
 She went on to a” People to People International program “to Paris, France the summer of 2010.

 The Felder House has started a Fashion Design School for the youth where we will be manufacturing personalized Garment bags for sale to the public where part of the proceeds will go towards sponsoring the parents and their children for the Etiquette program at the "Health Care for the Homeless."

 I am on the Board of WINN ( Women in NAACP) ran by President Madam Tessa Hill- Ashton.
 I will be working with different types of organization within the group to teach Etiquette to our youth.

-Mr. Harrison Hill the creator of a new television program entiled "Mean Mrs. Brown" featuring Kool Kidz 4 Change has partnered with the Felder House, Inc. to give tips on Etiquette to your child once a month on his television program (channel 206 on Comcast, 265 on Direct tv and baltimore city channel 45-2) from 8:30 - 9:00 am.
+Mr. Harrison Hill the creator of a new television program entitled "Mean Mrs. Brown" featuring Kool Kidz 4 Change has partnered with the Felder House, Inc. to give tips on Etiquette to your child once a month on his television program (channel 206 on Comcast, 265 on Direct TV and Baltimore city channel 45-2) from 8:30 - 9:00 am.